Skip to content

 Conclusion: Know Your Multiple

 Your compensation should be a reflection of the multiple expansion you drive.
 If you are essentially a glorified project manager, expect the $300k base and zero carry.
-If you are the architect of a turnaround who speaks fluent EBITDA and fluent DevOps, you are an Asset Class of one.
+If you are the architect of a turnaround who speaks fluent EBITDA and fluent DevOps, you are a rare operator profile.
 Demand the 300 bps.